BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 owning or managing property, managing data-processing services, health and care services or any other similar activity which is ancillary to the principal activity of one or more insurance or reinsurance undertakings.

-54. ‘UCITS management company’ means a management company within the meaning of Article 2(1)(b) of Directive 2009/65/EC or an investment company authorised pursuant to Article 27 of that Directive provided that it has not designated a management company pursuant to that Directive;
+54. ‘UCITS management company’ means a management company within the meaning of Article 2(1)(b) of Directive/EC or an investment company authorised pursuant to Article 27 of that Directive provided that it has not designated a management company pursuant to that Directive;

 55. ‘alternative investment fund manager’ means an alternative investment funds manager within the meaning of Article 4(1)(b) of Directive 2011/61/EU;

-56. ‘institutions for occupational retirement provision’ means institutions within the meaning of Article 6(a) of Directive 2003/41/EC of the European Parliament and of the Council ( [3] );
+56. ‘institutions for occupational retirement provision’ means institutions within the meaning of Article 6(a) of Directive/EC of the European Parliament and of the Council ( [3] );

 57. ‘domestic insurance undertaking’ means an undertaking authorised and supervised by third-country supervisory authorities which would require authorisation as an insurance undertaking in accordance with Article 14 of Directive 2009/138/EC if its head office were situated in the Union;

-( [1] ) Directive 2002/87/EC of the European Parliament and of the Council of 16 December 2002 on the supplementary supervision of credit institutions, insurance undertakings and investment firms in a financial conglomerate and amending Council Directives 73/239/EEC, 79/267/EEC, 92/49/EEC, 92/96/EEC, 93/6/EEC and 93/22/EEC, and Directives 98/78/EC and 2000/12/EC of the European Parliament and of the Council (OJ L 35, 11.2.2003, p.
+( [1] ) Directive 2002/87/EC of the European Parliament and of the Council of 16 December 2002 on the supplementary supervision of credit institutions, insurance undertakings and investment firms in a financial conglomerate and amending Council Directives 73/239/EEC,/EEC, 92/49/EEC, 92/96/EEC, 93/6/EEC and 93/22/EEC, and Directives 98/78/EC and 2000/12/EC of the European Parliament and of the Council (OJ L 35, 11.2.2003, p.
 1).
-( [2] ) Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives
-2006/48/EC and 2006/49/EC (OJ L 176, 27.6.2013, p.
+( [2] ) Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives/EC and 2006/49/EC (OJ L 176, 27.6.2013, p.
 338).
 ( [3] ) Directive 2003/41/EC of the European Parliament and of the Council of 3 June 2003 on the activities and supervision of institutions for occupational retirement provision (OJ L 235, 23.9.2003, p.
 10).
 --- Page 24 ---
 58. ‘domestic reinsurance undertaking’ means an undertaking authorised and supervised by third-country supervisory authorities which would require authorisation as a reinsurance undertaking in accordance with Article 14 of Directive 2009/138/EC if its head offices were situated in the Union.